A2Amir/Anomaly-Detection/README.md

 * Advantages – Powerful algorithms can be used to distinguish between instances – Low time complexity of the detection phase
 * Disadvantages – Needs labelled data – Computationally heavy training phase – Usually returns binary results, i.e. no level of anomaly is available.

+* Clustering based
+The clustering-based method groups similar points of the data to form clusters.
+The clustering-based method can be divided into three categories as they rely on diﬀerent assumptions.

+The ﬁrst clustering-based method relies on the assumption that normal points belong to a cluster and anomalous points do not.
+Thus it is suﬃcient to determine if a point to be classiﬁed belongs to a cluster or not.

+The second clustering-based method relies on the assumption that normal points lie close their closest cluster centroid while anomalous points do not.
+In this setup, the centroids of each cluster must be calculated with respect to some measure.
+The distance to the closest centroid is then the anomaly score for each point.

+The third clustering-based method relies on the assumption that normal data instances belong to clusters that are large and dense while anomalies either belong to clusters that are small or sparse.
+This technique requires the calculation of the density and size of the clusters.
+A point is reportedas anomalous if the density and/or size of the cluster it belongs to is below some threshold.

+* Advantages – Runs in an unsupervised environment – Low time complexity of the detection phase – Widely applicable, can be used on several data types
+* Disadvantages – Depends on the performance of the clustering algorithms – Not optimised for anomaly detection but rather to ﬁnd clusters – Computationally heavy training phase – Deﬁning distance measure is not always straightforward